Fox News Exclusive: Trump says Mueller made a ‘fool’ of himself

 “Let me tell you, he made such a fool out of himself ... because what people don’t report is the letter he had to do to straighten out his testimony because his testimony was wrong,” Trump told Ingraham.

-WATCH TRUMP'S INTERVIEW THURSDAY AT 10 PM ET ON 'THE INGRAHAM ANGLE.'
+WATCH TRUMP'S INTERVIEW THURSDAY AT 10 PM ET ON 'THE INGRAHAM ANGLE'

 Trump was referring to Mueller’s initial suggestion that he was not charged with an obstruction of justice offense because of longstanding Justice Department policy.